 Many times, our eyes react negatively to dust, mold, grass pollen, and ragweed.
 Sometimes, perfumes and cosmetics can trigger an allergic reaction.
 Exposure to smoke and unusually bright lights have also been known to cause problems.
 Finally, heredity plays a role for some people in contracting allergic conjunctivitis.

 So, if you’re diagnosed or suspect that you’re suffering from this condition, what are some available treatments?

 Artificial tears can offer temporary relief for your eyes in many cases.
 Decongestant eye drops help to reduce redness and swelling (use these on a short term basis only).
 Corticosteroids are a stronger type of eye drops for more chronic and severe forms of allergic reaction.
 Finally, the simplest solution is recognizing and avoiding the specific allergen that’s harming your eyes in the first place.

 Allergens surround us all the time.
-Still, that’s not a reason for alarm.
+But itchy eyes from allergies don’t have to ruin the fun.
 We can take measures to protect our eyes from allergies and still enjoy our lives.
-After all, there’s a whole world out there ready for you to explore.
 With proper management and care, eye allergies should be completely out of mind – and out of sight.